Skip to main content

 };

-We verify the policy per Context. i.e. Per one require_auth call.
+We verify the policy per Context. i.e. per one require_auth call for the address of this account.
 The policy for the account contract itself enforces every signer to have signed the method call.

-// Otherwise, we're only interested in functions that spend tokens.
+// Besides the checks above we're only interested in functions that spend tokens.

 if contract_context.fn_name != TRANSFER_FN